 Yes, a Policy Bond issued by the Public Life Insurance Corporations/Companies can be used as long as it contains a mention of the applicant's D.O.B.

-Individuals born before 26 January 1989 can apply for a passport without presenting a birth certificate.
-They can instead submit any of the other documents listed by the government.
+Individuals born before 1 October 2023, can apply for a passport without presenting a birth certificate.
+They can instead submit any of the other documents listed by the government, such as school leaving/ matriculation/ transfer certificate, PAN, Aadhaar, driving licence, voter ID, service record, or policy bond.

 The new policy allows for more types of documents to be used as proof of date of birth, making it easier for applicants who do not have a birth certificate to apply for a passport.